RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab01.md

 ## Activation Layers ##

-Our current model has `Softmax` (sigmoid) rolled in to the loss layer to introduce non-linearity but as you start to add additional layers, activation functions has to be added manually.
+Our current model has `Softmax` (Sigmoid) rolled in to the loss layer to introduce non-linearity but as you start to add additional layers, activation functions has to be added manually.

 The `ReLU` (rectified linear unit) is a popular activation function filters out values below 0.
 It reduces the chance of vanishing gradients and has been found to converge faster than sigmoid type functions.